-Canadian interest rates are on the rise, further evidenced by the Bank of Canada’s latest rate announcement that it was hiking its benchmark rate by ¼% to 1.25% last week.
+Canadian interest rates are on the rise, further evidenced by the latest Bank of Canada interest rate announcement that it was hiking its benchmark rate by ¼% to 1.25% last week.
 And while that comes as bad news to current and prospective homeowners, there is a bright side when it comes to GIC investments: Because when rates increase, GIC holders benefit.
 Let us explain.

 What are GICs?

 Feel free to skim or even skip this section if you’re familiar with these popular investment vehicles.
 For the uninitiated, GICs (Guaranteed Investment Certificates) are a low-risk investment that offers holders a guaranteed rate of return over a fixed period of time, typically offered from terms of 30 days up to 10 years.

 How much you earn in interest with your GICs depends on the length of the term, among other factors.
 To put it in an overly simplistic way: the longer the term, the better the rate of return.

 So how are these rates calculated?

 You’ve likely heard much ado about the recent Bank of Canada interest rate hike and, as a result, the jump in variable rate mortgages.
 Without getting too into the nitty-gritty, it’s important to know that the Central Bank’s benchmark rate influences how the country’s largest banks set their own prime rates (prime rates are the rate at which the banks lend to their best clients).

 Both GICs and variable rate mortgages are closely tied to bank prime rates; when banks hike their prime rates, variable rate mortgage rates and GIC rates follow suit.